APCSJava/SocketGames/README.md

 # SocketGames
 Sometimes one simply wants to play text games across a TCP socket.
 For those times, this project (requires Java8 or higher).

+The project consists of two packages: org.asl.socketserver which contains the server and necessary supporting classes org.asl.socketserver.games which contains game source code or class files

-Game classes written for this project should:
+Game classes written for this project should abide by the following four constraints:
-* provide a default constructor, (to permit instantiation as a thread)
+* provide a default constructor (to permit no-arg instantiation inside a thread)
-* extend AbstractGame, (to standardize setting/retrieving best score data)
-* assign a @GameInfo class type annotation, (provides content for menus)
 * implement the Servable interface (thread life is bounded by Servable.serve())
+* extend AbstractGame (to enable setting/retrieving best score data)
+* annotate the class with a @GameInfo annotation (provides content for menus)

-Compiled class files meeting these criteria will be detected automatically and made available for play.
+Compiled class files meeting these criteria and stored in the org/asl/socketserver/games folder will be identified automatically by the server and made available for play.

-Access a running server from a remote shell or terminal by, for example:
+A running server may be accessed from a remote shell or terminal by:
 * <b>netcat <i>server_ip_address tcp_port</i></b>, or
 * <b>nc <i>server_ip_address tcp_port</i></b>
 * // other tools, such as 'telnet' may be used, if available on the client platform